rohitk0705/VehicleRental/README.md

 Runs a standalone Java Swing application.
 - **Double-click** `RunOffline.bat`

+### Test Fleet Data

+Need some demo vehicles quickly?

+- **Online dashboard:** open *Settings → Load Test Fleet → Load Sample Vehicles* to call the `/api/testdata` endpoint and seed the backend.
+- **Offline GUI:** click **Load Test Data** on the toolbar (next to **Import CSV**) to populate the same sample vehicles locally.

+Both paths use the `TestFleet` dataset (Car/Bike/Truck) so you can immediately explore analytics, rental flows, and revenue calculations without manually entering vehicles.

 ## Project Structure

 - `Backend/Common` - Shared business logic and models.